realh/ProtobufKMM/README.md

 ### protoc-gen-kmm-grpc-ios (TODO)

-Will generate classes in the `iosMain` part of the shared module, implementing the above interface, They will use Swift delegates and callbacks to interface between Kotlin and grpc-swift.
+Will generate classes in the `iosMain` part of the shared module, implementing the above interface.
+They will use Swift delegates and callbacks to interface between Kotlin and grpc-swift.

 ### protoc-gen-kmm-grpc-swift (TODO)